Classics School Trip To Pylos, Olympia, Athens and Delphi | Multi Centre Tour

-From the Parthenon to Mycenae, this packed 8-day classics tour itinerary brings to life the rich history and mythology of the Greek Classical world for primary and secondary school students.
-We take care of all the planning so you can learn and enjoy teaching on tour!
+From the Parthenon to Mycenae, this packed 8-day Classics tour itinerary brings to life the rich history and mythology of the Greek Classical world for primary and secondary school students.
+We take care of all the planning so you can learn and enjoy teaching on your Classics school trip to Pylos, Olympia, Athens and Delphi.

 Iconic Delphi with space to explore